dandi/handbook/docs/61_dandi_authentication.md

 ### Updating (or creating) the "Application" Object

 Stay signed in the Django Admin panel.
-You'll next want to update (or create if not present) an `Application` object.
-Similar to the steps above, you'll need to populate the client ID with your Github OAuth client ID -- see the screenshot below for the configuration that would be appropriate.
+Update (or create, if not present) an `Application` object.
+Similar to the steps above, populate the client ID with your Github OAuth client ID.
+See the screenshot below for the configuration that would be appropriate.

 If this object exists (it can if you ran migrations first/deployed to Heroku), you can simply update the values to your appropriate redirect URLs and client ID.